-Use the Hints on this page to help you answer the questions.

-- 1 Which sentence best captures a central idea of the biography? - A Career paths are not always easy to identify and follow. - B Suni Williams did not face any difficult challenges in her career. - C The career path chosen by Suni Williams was very predictable. - D People should never change their career path. - 2 Which sentence from the biography best captures a second central idea of the text? - A "She says she was just an "okay" high school student." - B "It dawned on her that her helicopter training could be her ticket to space." - C ""The only one who's telling me I'm not going to be an astronaut is me."" - "Williams eventually trained to become a member of the International Space Station crew, where she served as flight engineer and set a new record for women in space."

-Describe one central idea about Suni Williams' life.
-List at least three details from the text that support this idea. details from the text that support this idea.
+Part 4: Guided Prac ctice Lesson 1 Hints Use the Hints on this page to help you answer the questions.
+Which choice matches one of the central ideas from the previous page?
+Which sentence best captures a central idea of the biography?
+A Career paths are not always easy to identify and follow.
+B Suni Williams did not face any difficult challenges in her career.
+C The career path chosen by Suni Williams was very predictable.
+D People should never change their career path.
+Which sentence tells something about Williams not believing in herself?
+2 Which sentence from the biography best captures a second central idea of the text?
+A "She says she was just an "okay" high school student."
+B "It dawned on her that her helicopter training could be her ticket to space."
+C ""The only one who's telling me I'm not going to be an astronaut is me.""
+D "Williams eventually trained to become a member of the International Space Station crew, where she served as flight engineer and set a new record for women in space."
+Which central idea did you choose in the second Close Reading activity?
+3 Describe one central idea about Suni Williams' life.
+List at least three details from the text that support this idea.